dcunited001/dcunited001.github.io/_posts/2016-08-11-from-the-parapets-of-alexandria-philosophy-of-censorship.md

 # **アレクサンドリア**の**丏**から

-#### Part Two: Ethics of Censorship
+#### Part Two: Ethics of Censorship (in the 21st century)

 In the 21st century, lightning fast communication and augmented algorithmic distillation will magnify the effects that ideas have on our world.
-Technology will become more volatile and accessilbe.
+Technology will become more volatile and accessible.
-Therefore, governments, organizations and industries will attempt to justify broad censorship to regulate technology and communication to promote safety.
+Therefore, governments, organizations and industries will attempt to justify broad censorship to regulate technology & communication, citing promotion of safety.

-- (they are well justified in doing this)
-- However, they will attempt to craft regulations which benefit them in some way. (expand on overcensorship)
+They are well justified in doing this, but this is precisely the danger.
+The more powerful organizations of industry and government will attempt to craft regulations which benefit them in some way.
+Further, various governments may attempt widespread censorship.
+These pushes towards censorship that are self-motivated or complete will stifle both economic development and humanity's development as a whole, on a regional scale as well as global.

-  - After VR evolves into AR and machine-learning has been patented to death, the next opportunities are found in biotechnology, genomic data sciences, nanotechnology, 3D printing and advanced computing technologies.
+After VR evolves into AR and machine-learning has been patented to death, the next opportunities are found in biotechnology, genomic data sciences, nanotechnology, 3D printing and advanced computing technologies.
 These are all technologies which can have dangerous implications.

-- after posing the economic situation from 2020ish-2030ish
+However well-meaning this censorship and development of technology may be, in the end, it will set us back as a nation and as a species.
+It may lock us within a cage of which we are unaware.
+It will happen faster than we will realize and once it does, we may never again have the chance to correct it.
+It's tendency to stunt humanity's development may ultimately sow the seeds for our own undoing.
+There is no pursuit more honorable or more beneficial than the pursuit of knowledge.
+And we'll face a situation where not only does the natural evolution of culture in the presence of technology undermine the incentives motivating the pursuit of knowledge, but also humanity's fear of technology will make such pursuits illegal!
+In a way, it already has!

+In itself, this begs at least a hundred questions, but I want to discuss the ethics of censorship.
+When is it ethiccally permissible to restrict the development and exchange of ideas.
+This is important because, as I've stated, the 2020's will necessitate that we strongly regulate technology.
+Further, it seems that we will seek to regulate political speech as well, but each will drive the other: pursuit of censorship for technology will entice the pursuit of censorship of political speech.
+And vice versa.

+So, how can we do this safely, without stepping on individuality or freedom?
+Would Hip Hop have been developed in the 80's without free speech?
+Was there a movement like Hip Hop born in Soviet Russia or China?
+Was a movement like that born in Libya?
+Citizens in Libya were so restricted, they were unable to learn foreign languages.
+Would a cultural movement like Hip Hop be likely to spread internationally or even be born in a country that's not allowed to have contact with the outside?!
+HELL NO!
+The conditions limiting outside or inter-regional contact necessarily prevent people birthing a social movement from networking to the outside.
+So no, a social movement like that would not be born in those conditions because it could not possibly be.

+So, we see some major forces driving the debate around free speech.
+- is there a better term than "forces" ?
+- corporate forces (seeking to establish a cartel/monopolism/etc around a specific technology and/or industry)
+- political forces
+  - these will seek to repurpose censorship for safety in technology towards their own agendas
+- security forces
+  - homesec, etc.
-  - transition to posing the question on ethics
+- the people
-- when is it ethically permissible to restrict free development/exchange of ideas?
-  - briefly discuss benefits in unrestricted communication for unexpected cultural movements, etc.
+  - consumers, plaintiffs, regular people
+    - these people will be motivated by fear (of technology and tech-powered terrorism)
+      - fear will be the strongest motivation here.
+  - academics
+    - these people will be motivated by a fear that free discussion will be stifled
   - discuss how these organizations and groups might achieve total power and lock others out
     - this departes from the kind of total power seen before in that